Everyone experiences some level of fear in their lives.

 - There may be actual physical pain involved.

-Perhaps you have been so afraid of failing at something that you are unaware that you have been avoiding doing some things that you need to do to get the success and the life you want.
+Perhaps you have been so afraid of failing at something that you are unaware that you have avoided doing the things you need to do to get the success and the life you want.

-Fear may be so strong that you can become paralyzed by it - which is not very helpful if you need to be running away from a hungry lion at the time!
+Fear can be so strong that you can become paralyzed by it – which is not very helpful if you need to run away from a hungry lion at the time!

-We don’t often meet hungry lions in everyday life but it should be pretty obvious that fear can be destructive.
-If your fears are allowed to get out of control then you may spend your whole life avoiding certain situations or events that could bring you success:
+We don’t often meet hungry lions in everyday life but it is pretty obvious that fear is destructive – if you let it get out of control.
+You may spend your whole life avoiding certain situations or events that could bring you success:

 - What if it that happens?